nicolasdb/GIEP-Arcade-Game-SIM/README.md

 2. Clone this repository.
 3. Open the project in PlatformIO.
 4. Build and upload the project to your ESP32 board.

+## Debugging

+The project now includes enhanced debugging capabilities:
+- Use the `DebugLogger` class to log messages at different levels (ERROR, WARN, INFO, DEBUG).
+- Debug logs can be enabled or disabled using the DEBUG flag in the build configuration.
+- The `config.h` file includes a DEBUG_PRINT macro for conditional debug output.

+## Configuration

+- Hardware-specific configurations are located in `config.h`.
+- Game-specific parameters (e.g., timing, water levels, rain intensities) are now separated into `game_config.h` for easier adjustment.

+## Failsafe Mechanisms

+- Watchdog timer implementation to detect and recover from system hangs.
+- Improved error handling in task creation and hardware initialization.

 ## Contributing